sacstrom/tfc-terraform-eks/k8s-examples/vs-logrx/README.md

 ## 3. Create the Storage, StatefulSet, Service, and Ingress for `vs-logrx`

-Modify the `2-logrx-server.yml` manifest and replace all occurrences of app domain `"vs-logrx.eks.mabl.online"` with your own domain name, then apply the application storage, StatefulSet, service and ingress resources:
+Modify the `2-logrx-server.yml` manifest and replace all occurrences of app domain `"vs-logrx.mvp-dev.viewspotstudio.com"` with your own domain name, then apply the application storage, StatefulSet, service and ingress resources:

     kubectl apply -f 2-logrx-server.yml